 Geir Halvorsen/flickr’s Creative Commons

 Not many controversial posts on Sophie’s World.
 One that did spark a few reactions – both in comments and in e-mails, was 17 May – Hip hip hooray!.
 How can a post about a country’s Constitution Day be controversial, you ask?
-Well, I did detail some of the more debauching antics of Norway’s high school seniors as they celebrate the end of 13 years of school.
+Well, I did detail some of the antics and debauchery of Norway’s high school seniors as they celebrate the end of 13 years of school.
+And yes, that is a condom in her hair.

 The most helpful post